-The Settings dialog is available from the Main Menu: Tools > Settings.
+To call the Settings dialog, please click Tool Button, then select Settings.
 All the settings are grouped into several sections, which functions are described in the following paragraphs.
 The list of sections is placed on the left side of the dialog.
 By selecting a section from the list, you can open a set of options.